davequinta/DefaultClassifier-RestAPI/README.md

 # Default Classifier API

-This repository cointains the API for the AI Solutions for DiiMO.
+This repository cointains the API for the AI Solutions.

 ## ML Models:
 1. Default Risk Model